roclark/sportsipy/docs/nhl.rst

     from sportsipy.nhl.roster import Roster

-    detroit = Roster('DET')
+    colorado = Roster('COL')
-    for player in detroit.players:
+    for player in colorado.players:
-        # Prints the name of all players who played for Houston in the most
+        # Prints the name of all players who played for the Colorado Avalanche in the most
         # recent season.
         print(player.name)